Semiconductor Manufacturing International Corporation (SMICY) Management on Q3 2020 Results - Earnings Call Transcript

 Operator

 Your next question comes from Szeho Ng from China Renaissance.
-Please ask the question.
+Please ask a question.

 Szeho Ng